Seed-bombs away: Revegetation effort scheduled at Rifle Gap State Park aims to thwart noxious weeds

 Seed bombing is a good way to vegetate otherwise dormant landscapes, a Roaring Fork Outdoors Volunteers official said.

-“Where they settle, they have the nutrients and the materials in the bomb itself to then, hopefully, successfully grow,” Roaring Fork Outdoors Volunteers Director of Communications and Partnerships Jacob Baker said.
+“Where they settle, they have the nutrients and the materials in the bomb itself to then, hopefully, successfully grow,” said Roaring Fork Outdoors Volunteers Director of Communications and Partnerships Jacob Baker.
 “It’s a way to both increase the likelihood of success of the seeds and, frankly, make the project a little bit of fun.”

 So, what’s the project?